 A digital elevation model (DEM) is a mathematically derived representation of the Earth's surface.
 It is produced by collecting elevation point data and then interpolating those points to a surface.
 There are several methods to capture the data for DEM interpolation.
 For example, field surveys, photogrammetry techniques, radar, and aerial laser scanning (ALS) (Peralvo & Maidment, 2004) have all been proposed.
 This latter method, also known as LiDAR (Light Detection and Ranging) using unmanned airborne systems (UAS) or fixed-wing aircraft has become the de facto standard for producing high-resolution DEMs (Koci et al., 2017; Liu, 2008; Traganos et al., 2018; Vaze & Teng, 2007).
 This is because other data capture methods (i.e. the field survey) have several limitations, for instances, the coverage, time constraints and accessibility.
 Whereas, ALS enables accurate measurement of elevation for a dense set of points on the Earth's surface for a large area in a short time period.
-Moreover, LiDAR point densities typically between 0.5 - 50 points per square meter (Kodors, 2017).
+Moreover, LiDAR point elevations can have +/- 0.5cm (vertical) and +/- 0.5cm (horizontal) accuracy and point densities typically between 0.5 - 50 points per square meter (Kodors, 2017).
 LiDAR point data are interpolated into a DEM, with typical spatial resolutions of < 1m.